Nursing, Midwifery and Indigenous Health

 You may be involved in roles such as counselling, or work with communities to raise awareness of mental health or social issues.
 You may work with people of all ages, and with clients who have faced traumatic experiences or addictive behaviours.

 CSU’s programs can equip you to provide mental health services specifically for Indigenous communities, with an understanding of their particular needs and challenges.
-You may also develop the skills to provide medical care to people with mental health problems.
+You may also develop the skills to provide nursing care to people with mental health problems.

 Mental health workers can be found in a variety of settings within rural, regional and metropolitan areas.
 You may work with Indigenous communities or refugee populations, or in hospitals, private clinics, remote areas, industrial sites, schools and the Australian Defence Forces.
 You may also pursue opportunities such as management, research, remote retrieval services, government, health promotion and education.